chrstdan/chrstdan.github.io/_posts/2020-01-05-fix-history-edit-the-last-bash-command.md

 - vim
 - bash
 ---

-How many times have you typed a long command and quickly pressed enter, only to find out that you misspelled something or missed an argument?

-As a CLI user, you probably look to minimize the number of actions it takes to get a task done - so instead of rewriting the entire command (or arrowing up and changing the string), you can easily replace a string in your command with builtin bash tools.

 ## Event Designators: Quick Substitutions
 > An event designator is a reference to a command line entry in the history list.